Jammu and Kashmir Light Infantry

 The Jammu and Kashmir Light Infantry (JAK LI) is an infantry regiment of the Indian Army.
-The regimental center is in Srinagar's Airport Complex at Awantipora with a winter setup near Jammu.
-Its regimental insignia consists of a pair of crossed rifles.
-The regiment mostly consists of volunteers from the state of Jammu & Kashmir and ethnic groups from the state.
-The Jammu and Kashmir Light Infantry is considered to be one of the most decorated regiment of the Indian army having won 1 Param Veer Chakra and 3 Ashok Chakra.
-Naib Subedar Chuni Lal of the 8th battalion Jammu and Kashmir Light Infantry is one of the most decorated personnel of the Indian Army.
+It was the first regiment that was raised in independent India and was formed by amalgamating various voluntary resistance groups from different parts of Jammu and Kashmir to beat back the raiders in 1947-48.
+It specialises in small unit tactics for border security, combat operations in difficult-to-reach and dangerous areas - especially jungle and mountainous areas, counterinsurgency in urban steep hill areas, frontline military intelligence gathering, manoeuvre warfare, and reconnaissance in jungle and mountainous areas.

 History

-In response to the Pakistani invasion of Kashmir in 1947, local militias were raised for specific sectors, such as Jammu, Leh, Nubra, etc. The militias were a paramilitary force under the Indian Ministry of Home Affairs and operated on the Line of Control.
-Following the Sino-Indian War of 1962, in 1963 the 7th and 14th Battalions of the J&K Militia were spun off to form the Ladakh Scouts.
+In response to the Pakistani invasion of Kashmir in October 1947 (Operation Gulmarg), local militias were raised to oppose the raiders.
+They included National Home Guards in the Kashmir Valley, Leh Scouts and Nubra Guards in Ladakh, Border Defence Scouts in Jammu, Bal Sena and Banmanush in Naushera, and Punch Scouts in Punch.
+The militias were a paramilitary force under the Indian Ministry of Home Affairs and operated on the Line of Control.
+They volunteers were organised initially into platoons and companies in late 1947 and early 1948, and later on into 14 battalions of the Jammu and Kashmir Militia on 15 April 1948.
+Officers from the Indian Army were posted into these battalions.
+Following the Sino-Indian War of 1962, in 1 June 1963, the 7th and 14th Battalions of the J & K Militia were spun off to form the 1st battalion of the Ladakh Scouts.

 The militias conducted themselves with great distinction during the Indo-Pakistan War of 1965 and earned 3 battle honours during the Indo-Pakistan War of 1971.
 The troopers of the force felt strongly that they wanted the dignity and privileges of a regular army unit, especially keeping in mind their performance and sacrifice in the recent wars.
-Keeping this in mind, the then head of the J&K Militia, Brigadier Lekhraj Singh Puar of the Garhwal Rifles, who was on deputation to the Ministry of Home Affairs from the Indian Army, prepared and presented plans to the Ministry of Home Affairs for conversion of the militia into regular unit on his own initiative.
-These efforts bore fruit, and in 1972, the J&K Militia was converted to a full-fledged Army regiment as the Jammu and Kashmir Militia under the Ministry of Defence.
+Keeping this in mind, the then head of the J & K Militia, Brigadier Lekhraj Singh Puar of the Garhwal Rifles, who was on deputation to the Ministry of Home Affairs from the Indian Army, prepared and presented plans to the Ministry of Home Affairs for conversion of the militia into regular unit on his own initiative.
+These efforts bore fruit, and in 1972, the J & K Militia was converted to a full-fledged Army regiment as the Jammu and Kashmir Militia under the Ministry of Defence.
 Brigadier Puar went on to become the first Colonel of the Regiment.
 In 1976, the regiment was renamed as the Jammu and Kashmir Light Infantry.

+Class composition

+The regiment has 50 percent Muslims and 50 percent other ethnic groups of Jammu and Kashmir.